cloudinary/cloudinary_gem/README.md

 	$ gem install cloudinary

-I you use Rails 3.x or higher, edit your Gemfile, add the following line and run 'bundle'
+If you use Rails 3.x or higher, edit your Gemfile, add the following line and run 'bundle'

 	$ gem 'cloudinary'